The64thGamer/cheeseepedia/content/wiki/Charleston, SC (1610 Sam Rittenburg Blvd).md

 date = 2024-07-30T13:24:39Z

 [Article]
-contributors = ["Rexburg090","2600:4040:5A0C:5900:FDED:BFB8:FBAE:E743","71.31.183.205","2600:1702:3630:EA00:85E8:93A0:8972:FF99","Midwestretail","ThatBoiCydalan","BigCtheDataFinder","Blowseborg062","Tux Chuck","AstridMascotFan2005"]
+pageThumbnailFile = "desc=South Charleston's exterior prior to its 2020 store closure.
+(PC: USA Restaurants)|image=Dothecharleston.jpg" contributors = ["Rexburg090","2600:4040:5A0C:5900:FDED:BFB8:FBAE:E743","71.31.183.205","2600:1702:3630:EA00:85E8:93A0:8972:FF99","Midwestretail","ThatBoiCydalan","BigCtheDataFinder","Blowseborg062","Tux Chuck","AstridMascotFan2005"]
 gallery = []
 +++
-{{Generic|desc=South Charleston's exterior prior to its 2020 store closure.
-(PC: USA Restaurants)|image=Dothecharleston.jpg}}

-**_1610 Sam Rittenberg Blvd Ste.
-103, Store #966**_ (also known as South Charleston or simply Charleston) was a ShowBiz Pizza Place that opened on September 20th, 1982, and closed on June 18th, 2020 with a 3-Stage.
+<b><i>1610 Sam Rittenberg Blvd Ste.
+103, Store #966</b></i> (also known as South Charleston or simply Charleston) was a ShowBiz Pizza Place that opened on September 20th, 1982, and closed on June 18th, 2020 with a 3-Stage.
 It was the first ShowBiz location to open in South Carolina as well as the first to open in the Carolinas overall.

-##History##
+<h2>History</h2>
 South Charleston opened on September 20th, 1982, as the first ShowBiz in South Carolina (and in the Carolinas overall).
 The store was originally franchised, being owned and operated by the McBiz Corporation (along with 29 other locations).
 Like other ShowBiz locations, the store opened with a [Rock-afire Explosion]({{< ref "wiki/Classic Stage.md" >}}), its placement being adjacent to the store's right side wall.
 In the late 80's, South Charleston underwent the 1986 SPT Remodel Program, phasing out original ShowBiz Pizza Place decor and signage for that of generalized Showbiz Pizza Time assets.

 Sometime in 1991, the location received [Concept Unification]({{< ref "wiki/Concept Unification Stage.md" >}}), retrofitting the Rock-afire into Munch's Make Believe Band, meanwhile keeping the ShowBiz Pizza name until later that same year.
 On September 16, 1996, South Charleston's operating license was acquired by SPT Corporate along with sister locations [Columbia]({{< ref "wiki/Columbia, SC (1775 Burning Tree Dr).md" >}}) & [Greenville]({{< ref "wiki/Greenville, SC (253 Congaree Rd).md" >}}).
 Around this time, the store would undergo the 1990s Major Remodel.